 About Our Program:

-Unlike other dance studios, Petite Ballet focuses solely on early childhood ages.
+What makes Petite Ballet distinctive is that our studio focuses solely on early childhood ages.
 Unique syllabi are created specifically for each level, geared towards the specific emotional, social, and physical benchmarks for every age.
-Not only does this ensure that students are set up to succeed and meet expectations in each class, but guarantees that students will continue to learn new material as they progress through each age group.
+This ensures that students are set up to succeed and meet expectations in each class, and guarantees that students will continue to learn new material as they progress through each age group.
+No matter which class a child attends or which teacher they learn from, students know what to expect from Petite Ballet - a love of dance and lots of fun!

-Each week, students will begin with a group exercise that allows them to explore developmentally appropriate versions of skills like spatial awareness, path finding, direction following, and body control, among others.
-Students will also learn correct ballet terminology through a series of imaginative warm ups and stretches that mimic center barre, building upon these skills to become more specific as students’ ages progress.
-Through the use of props, students explore how dancers can become storytellers, learning simple choreography to some of their favorite songs, which are carefully selected to appeal to each level.
-Thoughtfully curated classes plus expertly trained instructors equal a consistent dance experience across all classes and with every teacher.
-No matter which class a child takes or which teacher they learn from, students know what to expect from petite ballet - a love of dance and lots of fun!
+Students begin each class with a group exercise that allows them to explore developmentally appropriate versions of skills like spatial awareness, path finding, direction following, and body control, among others.
+Students will also learn correct ballet terminology through a series of imaginative warm ups and stretches that mimic center barre, building these skills to become more specific as students’ ages progress.
+Through the use of props, students explore how dancers can become storytellers, learning simple choreography to some of their favorite songs, which are carefully selected to appeal to each age level.
+Thoughtfully curated classes plus expertly instructors equal a consistent dance experience across all classes and with every teacher.

 Class Guidelines:

-2 - 3 years old
+Grown Up & Me 2 - 3 years old

 3 - 4 years old